Skip to main content

 You can switch between two view modes from the top header.

 • Graph: A visual canvas view with nodes and links.
-Ideal for understanding and designing structure.
+Best suited for understanding and designing structures.

 • Table: A list view showing entities and relationships.
-Useful for managing large numbers of items or viewing properties in detail.
+Useful for managing a large number of items or viewing properties in detail.

 2. Navigation Panel

-Located on the left, it provides Templates for creating entities.
+Located on the left side, it provides Templates for creating entities.

 3. Canvas

-The main workspace where you can freely arrange and connect entity nodes.
+The main workspace where you can freely place and connect entity nodes.

 • Move: Drag nodes to adjust their positions.

-• Connect: Drag from a node's handle (dot) to another node to open the relationship creation modal.
+• Connect: Drag from a node's handle (dot) and drop it onto another node to open the relationship creation modal.

 • Zoom: Use the mouse wheel or control buttons.